awsdocs/aws-app-mesh-user-guide/doc_source/tls.md

 **Without client policies**
 If the client has not configured a client policy, or the client policy does not match the port of the server, App Mesh will use the server to determine whether or not to negotiate TLS from the client, and how\.
 For example, if a virtual gateway has not specified a client policy, and a virtual node has not configured TLS termination, TLS will not be negotiated between the proxies\.
 If a client has not specified a matching client policy, and a server has been configured with TLS modes `STRICT` or `PERMISSIVE`, the proxies will be configured to negotiate TLS\.
 Depending on how the certificates have been provided for TLS termination, the following additional behavior applies\.
-+ **ACM\-managed TLS certificates** – When a server has configured TLS termination using an ACM\-managed certificate, App Mesh automatically configures clients to negotiate TLS and validate the certificate against the root CA that the certificate chains up to\.
++ **ACM\-managed TLS certificates** – When a server has configured TLS termination using an ACM\-managed certificate, App Mesh automatically configures clients to negotiate TLS and validate the certificate against the root user CA that the certificate chains up to\.
 + **File\-based TLS certificates** – When a server has configured TLS termination using a certificate from the proxy's local file system, App Mesh automatically configures a client to negotiate TLS, but the certificate of the server is not validated\.

 **Subject alternative names**